malstrom72/QuickHashGen/README.md

 - `-h`, `--help`: display usage information.
 - `--tests N`: number of expressions to try (default `100000`).
-A larger value increases the search space and the odds of discovering a lower-complexity hash at the cost of longer runtime.
+A larger value increases the search space and the odds of discovering a lower-cost hash at the cost of longer runtime.
 - `--no-multiplications`: disallow multiplication instructions in the generated hash expression.
 Useful for targets where multiplies are expensive or unavailable.